Ward 66 consists of parts of the following areas:

 Ward 66 comprises of Bertrams, Bezuidenhout Valley, Observatory East, Bellevue East, part of Kensington and part of Troyeville.
 The ward is currently run by Councilor Carlos Da Rocha.

-This ward is extremely intricate because of the diversity in cultures, and differing economic status amongst the residents in the ward.
+This ward is extremely intricate, because of the diversity in cultures, and differing economic status amongst the residents in the ward.

 The biggest portion of ward 66 is Bezuidenhout valley, and it rests comfortably in a beautiful valley between two mountains, with thousands of trees in every street.
+As a matter of fact, the Jukskei River starts but a few meters from ward 66, but runs all across the valley through the ward.

 Just a few months before the 2011 local elections, the ward was re demarcated adding Bellevue East to the ward.